oumaima-sboui/text-extraction-from-images/README.md

 ## About the project

-The purpose of this project is to detect text from images and extract it, we use images of different cards (passport, residence permit, identity card,..) which are taken  from the internet.
+The goal of this project is to detect text from images and extract them, we use images of different cards (passport, residence permit, identity card,..) that are taken from the internet. .

 ## Technologies and installation